Alex Sidorenko AvatarAlex Sidorenko

 What about adjacent components?

 The same rules apply to adjacent components.
-The component with memo doesn’t re-render in response to parent render, and therefore, prevents its entire subtree from re-rendering.
+The component with memo doesn't re-render in response to a parent render, and therefore, prevents its entire subtree from re-rendering.

 Should I memo everything?